About

 What is Kazarikanagu?

-Kazarikanagu is traditional Japanese metal fittings with delicate and gorgeous engraving.
+Kazarikanagu refers to traditional Japanese decorative metal fittings featuring delicate and ornate engraving.

-It decorates temples, shrines, Buddhist altars, mikoshi (portable shrines), sword fittings, and so on.
+They are used to decorate temples, shrines, Buddhist altars, mikoshi portable shrines, sword fittings, and other objects.

-It is made of copper and formed by cutting, knocking, bending, carving, and gilding to finish.
+It is typically made of copper and shaped through processes such as cutting, hammering, bending, carving, and gilding.

 Hand work and machine work

-We have been manufacturing traditional Japanese decorative metal fittings for more than 50 years here in Kyoto, Japan.
+For more than 50 years, we have been crafting traditional Japanese decorative metal fittings in Kyoto, Japan.

-We highly value the warm texture created by elaborate handwork.
+We place great value on the warmth and character created by careful handwork.

 The origin of the name “KAZARINO”